SoK: Differential Privacies: Differential Privacy

 \subsection{Dimensions}

-Variants and extensions of DP modify the original definition in various ways.
+Variants and extensions of differential privacy modify the original definition in various ways.
 To establish a comprehensive taxonomy, a natural approach is to partition them into \emph{categories}, depending on which aspect of the definition they change.
-Unfortunately, this approach fails for privacy definitions: many of them modify several aspects at once, so it is impossible to have a categorization such that every definition falls neatly into only one category.
+Unfortunately, this approach fails for privacy definitions, many of which modify several aspects at once, so it is impossible to have a categorization such that every definition falls neatly into only one category.

 The approach we take is to define \emph{dimensions} along which the original definition can be modified.
 Each variant or extension of DP can be seen as a point in a multidimensional space, where each coordinate corresponds to one possible way of changing the definition along a particular dimension.
 To make this representation possible, our dimensions need to satisfy two properties: